hoangsetup/Subiz_sms/readme.md

-## Subiz_sms foward - Open source Web based transfer sms to Email
+# Subiz_sms - Open source Web based transfer sms to mail

 Subiz_sms is open source web-based SMS (Short Message Service) transfer service, it use gammu-smsd (part of gammu family - http://wammu.eu/gammu/ ) as SMS gateway engine to deliver and retrieve messages from your phone/modem and user Mailgun(Tranditional Email Api Service - https://www.mailgun.com/ ) to transfer sms.